Agneswanjiku/Delani-Studio/README.md

 I also used some jquery function.<br>

 ## bugs
-i had issue with the script function but  i manage them.
+i had issue with the script file  but  i was able to  manage it .